 Discover how to make a restaurant eco-friendly

 The restaurant industry is becoming increasingly greener.
+Yes!
 The eco-friendly trend has come to restaurants, and we are celebrating and supporting it here at TheFork.
 The fact is that we are increasingly more conscious about the impact of our activities and the price the environment pays so that our restaurants can have full tables.

 Customers also form an important part of this change.
 Nowadays, diners demand that industries show a commitment to the environment and prefer restaurants who do so.
 This means we have compelling reasons to tailor ourselves to this global need, do it as soon as possible and do it right.